clavierbulb-green/Random-Scale-Generator/README.md

-A small Python program that returns the name of one randomly selected major or minor scale.
+A small Python program that prints the name of one randomly selected major or minor scale.
 Can be useful for encouraging practice evenly throughout all keys.

-usage: python3 return_scale.py [-h] [-n NUMBER]
+usage: python3 return_scale.py [-h] [-n NUMBER] [-v]

 optional arguments:
   -h, --help            show this help message and exit -n NUMBER, --number NUMBER
-                        number of scales to return
+                        number of scale names to print -v, --verbose         increase output verbosity (i.e. print scale pitches)